clepnid/Clepnid_app/README.md

 Clepnid is licensed under the Copyright License, but the modules are licensed under the GPL-3.0 License.

-To get premium license or contribute to the project:
+To get premium code or contribute to the project:

 https://www.buymeacoffee.com/clepnid